shubhamrangadal/YassirTestApp/README.md

 Testing framework used: Mockito, JUnit
 Arch: Clean architecture, Dependency injection, MVVM

-Do let me know, if you need any additional information about the project.
+Do let me know, if you need any additional information.

+Awaiting for your feedback.